smartcityresearch/Communication-App/UserManual.md

 1. **Navigate to SCRC Tab**: Tap the second tab at the bottom
 2. **Enter Your Message**: You can write up to 4 lines of text
    - **Important**: Each line can have maximum 10 characters
-   - If you try to type more, you'll get an error
+   - If you try to type more, you'll be restricted and the app wont allow you to write further.
 3. **Send Message**: Once your message follows the rules, tap send

 #### Message Format Example